 Are you getting started with family camping?
 You'll want to read these tips on what works best for sleeping, including tips you won't get at your camping store.

 New to Family Camping?
-Here’s some tips to help you sleep better and avoid getting cold during the night, including a really important tip that you won't find in your camping store…
+Here are some tips to help you sleep better and avoid getting cold at night, including an essential tip you won't find in your camping store.

-We’ll we’ve put together this tutorial-style video to help get you up to speed, so that you know what you need to do for a good night's sleep.
+We've put together this video below to help get you up to speed on what we found works best for a good night's sleep when camping.

-Just as important as the sleeping bag is what you are actually going to lay on.
+Just as important as the sleeping bag is what you will lie on.
 You need something that's both comfortable and also easy to get to the campsite.

 They're cheap.
 They're simple.
 Just unroll and put your sleeping bag on top. .....but they're not the most comfortable thing to lay on.

-These days there are some much better options (though was surprised when one of our kid's Girl Guides put it on the kit list for a camp!).
+There are some much better options (though I was surprised when one of our kid's Girl Guides put it on the kit list for a camp!).